D1no/dinos-webserializer/README.md

 ## Web_Serializer for Meteor

-Web parser & scraper to collect and transform html into a document schema.
+Web parser & scraper for meteor to collect and transform html into a document schema.
 Simple scraping with the ability to perform transformation of collected page elements and whole tables including batch row and column manipulation.

 ## Motivation: Time Series Analysis of